We are absolutely delighted to announce that Our Sam is now a registered charity (CIO) – Registered Charity Number 1191411

 She has delivered many projects that have gone on, through sustained partnerships, to successfully bridge gaps in awareness and understanding, enabling greater support and progression, for individuals affected by issues that have, through a lack of understanding, been considered taboo.

 A message from Philippa

-“Following my own experiences, and the experiences of other parents and families affected by baby loss, as well as healthcare and guidance professionals, that have been shared with me in recent years, particularly since the development of my play ‘Dancing in the Wings’, I really want to now use my professional, academic and creative skills, to do everything I can as CEO for Our Sam to improve the heartbreakingly difficult journey for all those affected by baby loss.
+“Following my own experiences, and the experiences of other parents and families affected by baby loss, as well as healthcare and guidance professionals, that have been shared with me in recent years, particularly since the development of my play ‘Dancing in the Wings’, I really want to now use my professional, academic and creative skills, to do everything I can for Our Sam to improve the heartbreakingly difficult journey for all those affected by baby loss.

 My hope is that through a creative, collaborative and person-centred approach, we will be able to work to make a difference, alongside the fantastic charities that are already out there supporting baby loss, to enable a more consistent, accessible and much needed greater level of support and understanding.
 In addition, particularly through our creative projects, we hope to reduce isolation, have fun, and in time, help to reduce the taboo of something that sadly affects so many people so deeply, and yet continues to be a subject that many people don’t know how to approach or talk about.